jhnh198/Hacker_Rank/README.md

   (Side note)For this reason, encapsulation is a wonderful thing.

-  I do not wish to scare you with the evils of the world, I just want give you some persepctive.
+  I do not wish to scare you with the evils of the world, I just want give you some perspective.

 read this before submitting code.
 1: When uploading code, put your name in the title and in first a first line comment.